pypeit/PypeIt/doc/spectrographs/mosfire.rst

 By default, ``PypeIt`` uses the dither offset recorded in the header of the science frames to find the objects in the slits.
 However, a better approach would be to let ``PypeIt`` compute the offset using a bright object in one of the slits in the slit-mask.
-To do so, the user should provide in the :doc:`pypeit_file` the ``maskdef_id`` (corresponding to "Slit_Number" in the MOSFIRE slit-mask design) of the slit containing the bright object.
+To do so, the user should provide in the :doc:`../pypeit_file` the ``maskdef_id`` (corresponding to "Slit_Number" in the MOSFIRE slit-mask design) of the slit containing the bright object.
 Here is an example::